kusakusakusa/rails6boilerplate/README.md

 ## TODO
 * use https://registry.terraform.io/modules/trussworks/logs/aws/3.0.0 to add logs bucket instead of aws cli
-* dockerignore file
-* find out how to NOT redownload providers in terraform or copy whole context into dockerfile by copy or mounting volume in correct order
 * deployment rake task should check for `config/<ENV>.rb` and allow user to choose, instead of asking
 * Use packer instead of provisioner scripts
 * add taggable